 When Sugaray belts out a song, you not only hear it, you feel it.
 The excitement in the room is palpable when he takes the stage; he is a superb vocalist and entertainer.
 His dynamic voice is large just like the man.
 With his old school vocal style, echoes of Muddy Waters, Otis Redding and Teddy Pendergrass can be heard.
 At 6’5” he is a big man, but he moves with grace and energy.
 His fluid dance steps will remind you of the Legendary James Brown.

-Sugaray Rayford nominated for Four 2018 Blues Music Awards
+Sugaray Rayford nominated for two 2019 Blues Music Awards

-Sugaray Rayford was nominated for four awards for the 39th annual Blues Music Awards in 2018.
-The four nominations are:
+Sugaray Rayford was nominated for two awards for the 40th annual Blues Music Awards in 2019.
+The two nominations are:

 Soul Blues Male Artist